VoxeLibre/VoxeLibre/mods/MAPGEN/mcl_structures/API.md

 	y_max =,
 	place_on = {},
 	spawn_by = {},
-	num_spawn_by =
+	num_spawn_by =,
 	flags = (default: "place_center_x, place_center_z, force_placement")
 	(same as decoration def)
 	y_offset =, 	--can be a number or a function returning a number filenames = {} OR place_func = function(pos,def,pr)
-	-- filenames can be a list of any schematics accepted by mcl_structures.place_schematic / minetest.place_schematic after_place = function(pos,def,pr)
+					-- filenames can be a list of any schematics accepted by mcl_structures.place_schematic / minetest.place_schematic on_place = function(pos,def,pr) end,
-}
+					-- called before placement. denies placement when returning falsy. after_place = function(pos,def,pr)
+					-- executed after successful placement
+	sidelen = int, --length of one side of the structure. used for foundations. solid_ground = bool, -- structure requires solid ground make_foundation = bool, -- a foundation is automatically built for the structure. needs the sidelen param }
 ## mcl_structures.registered_structures
 Table of the registered structure defintions indexed by name.